So, in order to tell you why I named this blog “Upstream,” I have to make a confession.

 And for this blog the name “Upstream” popped into my head because the work I do sometimes feel like I’m going upstream.
 But when I looked into this simple pun of “Upstream” a fuller, deeper meaning emerged.

 There’s a certain type of fish, called anadromous fish, that migrate from the ocean to freshwater in order to reproduce.
 At times, they may even have to leap out of the water, jumping over rapids to keep going upstream.
 The distance can be hundreds of miles.

 These fish prepare all their lives for this arduous journey.
 When they finally reach their destination, they spawn new life and die soon afterwards.
 They fulfill the circle of life, their hero’s journey, returning to where they began.
 But their death means more than simply laying eggs for the next generation.

 For example, anadromous fish like salmon are called a keystone species: one whose “impact they have on other life is greater than would be expected in relation to their biomass.”
 When they die, all the nutrients left in their bodies get passed from the ocean to wildlife and woodlands nurturing every species in the area.

 As creatives, we’re constantly swimming upstream.
 The rapids washing over us have been called self doubt, the imposter syndrome, and the Resistance.
 They are cascading voices that shame us, call us frauds, all of them trying to stop us from spawning our art.

 But when we are able to endure and create the courageous and generous work we are called to do, the effects reach far beyond us.
 The nutrients of empathy, belonging, and connection are transferred downstream to all who encounter our work.

-This blog is a journal of my own upstream journey as a writer, coach, and photographer.
+This is my journal of what I am unlearning, learning, and relearning as a founder, creator, and human.
 I’ll share stories, ideas, and images of what I encounter along the way.
 Thanks for swimming alongside me.